 Anna D. Tomasi

-Anna holds a LL.M. in International Human Rights Law and practice (University of York- UK ), a Post Graduate Certificate in Child Rights (Universidad de Buenos Aires- Argentina) and a LL.B in European and Transnational Law (Università degli Studi di Trento- Italy).
-Presently she is an independent consultant, specializing in Child Rights Law, International Advocacy & Policy Development, Project Management.
+Anna holds a LL.M. in International Human Rights Law & Practice (University of York– United Kingdom), a Postgraduate Certificate in Child Rights (Universidad de Buenos Aires- Argentina) and a LL.B. in European and Transnational Law (Università degli Studi di Trento-Italy).
+Presently she is an independent consultant, specializing in Child Rights Law, International Advocacy & Policy Development, and Project Management.

 As an 12 + years experienced project and change management practitioner, Federica has been employing her know-how in communications, partnerships, advocacy and resource mobilisation at the service of the United Nations, the NGO world and the private sector.

 Besides holding a Master of Arts in Public,social and political communication from the University of Bologna (Italy),Federica attained an Executive certificate in Advocacy in internationalaffairs from the Graduate Institute (Geneva, Switzerland) and a Prince2 certification for Project Management.
 For over eight years, she worked for various UN organisations based in Denmark, Switzerland, and Myanmar.
 By helping public and private organisations to strengthen their business plans, fundraising strategies, online presence and written and multimedia content, Federica commits her expertise to make the world a better place, one working day at a time.
 Currently, Federica manages the communication and results’ dissemination of several EU-funded Research, Development and Innovation projects that bridge the gap between academia and industry application.